veborito/Deep-Learning-Project/README.md

 ### Key Findings

-1. **Loss function effect is metric-dependent** — contrastive loss wins on AUC (pairwise binary ranking), triplet loss wins on FITB (set-level item selection).
-No single loss dominates across all metrics.
+1. **ConvNeXt-T + Triplet is the best configuration** on both AUC (0.758) and FITB (60.8%) — a single setup wins across all metrics.
+2. **Triplet loss consistently outperforms contrastive loss** across both backbones and both metrics — no metric-dependence observed in our setting.
-2. **ConvNeXt-T slightly outperforms Swin-T** on both AUC and FITB on average, but differences are small — suggesting the training signal matters more than backbone choice at this scale.
+3. **ConvNeXt-T slightly outperforms Swin-T** on both AUC and FITB on average, but differences are small — suggesting the training signal matters more than backbone choice at this scale.
-3. **FITB 59.4% approaches the type-aware baseline (~57%)** without any type supervision — directly supporting our research hypothesis.
+4. **FITB 60.8% exceeds the type-aware supervised baseline (~57%)** without any type supervision — directly supporting our research hypothesis.
-4. **Recall@10 is inherently low** (~1%) due to small outfit sizes (2–4 items per outfit), not model failure.
+5. **Recall@10 is inherently low** (~1%) due to small outfit sizes (2–4 items per outfit), not model failure.
 Even a perfect model would score low under this metric on this dataset.

 ---